 - State and Local Government

-More on the Constitutional Law Certificate of Concentration
+More on the Constitutional Law Area of Study

 “Liberty Law faculty approaches constitutional law and all areas of law from a biblical worldview, which best encompasses and explains the Constitution as it was originally intended.”